-General visibility Population Mitigation potential Does the sub-area form part of a skyline?
-No. Visual perceptions (activity and expectations of local visual receptors): Rural, attractive agricultural landscape immediately around the village edge.
+General visibility Population Mitigation potential open fields, and a small complex of historic buildings around Common House'.
+(VDS) Does the sub-area form part of a skyline?
+Visual perceptions (activity and expectations of No. local visual receptors): Rural, attractive agricultural landscape immediately around the village edge.
 High expectations of scenic beauty.
 Panoramic views: Yes - from high ground along the northern edge of the sub-area, Plaistow Place in particular and from high ground out to the east.
 Landmark features: South Downs wooded and open ridgeline.
 Holy Trinity Church (which is unlisted and dates to the 1860s) is a notable feature for its sandstone elevations and clock tower.
 Sensitivity score: High Sensitivity score: High Sensitivity score: High